goleaf/traviant46.prus.dev/docs/background-jobs.md

 services, wrap the calls in retryable HTTP/database clients so that transient failures do not cause a cascade of retries.

+### QueueCompleterJob

+`app/Jobs/Shard/QueueCompleterJob` replaces the legacy build and training queue cron scripts.
+The job accepts a shard identifier and walks both `build_queues` and `training_queues` tables for due entries, processing up to the configured chunk size per execution.
+Build queues level up the matching record in the `buildings` table and transition the queue row through the `pending → working → done` states.
+Training queues increment the owning `village_units` row (creating it when necessary) and delete the finished queue record.
+Both flows broadcast `BuildCompleted` and `TroopsTrained` events on the `game.villages.{id}` private channel so Livewire dashboards update in real time.
+Run the job for each shard on a frequent schedule (for example, once per minute) to keep gameplay responsive.

 ### Handling failures

 The queue system stores failed jobs in the `failed_jobs` table when you run the